 DOI offers a wide range of employment opportunities for highly qualified individuals to fill vacancies as investigators, attorneys, auditors, computer experts and support staff.
 DOI is an equal opportunity employer.
+Read more about working at DOI.
 Career opportunites include:

 Confidential Investigators, or CIs, are the backbone of the Department of Investigation (DOI).
 They perform investigations into the allegations of fraud, waste and corruption that DOI is charged with addressing throughout the City of New York.
 CI efforts lead to arrest and prosecution, civil litigation and administrative proceedings that can result in termination of contracts, employment or city benefits.
 They investigate all aspects of city government, including every agency from Parks to Police and every employee from a summer life guard to the mayor.
 Confidential investigators also examine every entity that does business with the city, from paving contractors to food vendors.
 In addition, CIs look at every person who receives city benefits such as housing vouchers or EBT cards.
 Lastly, CIs have the ability to look at every entity that receives city grant money in an effort to make sure that money is spent properly.
 In order to perform these tasks, CIs employ many of the tactics of other law enforcement investigators.
 For example, they may review agency documents or financial and business records.
 CIs may interview witnesses and subjects.
 Many times CIs who are also sworn peace officers conduct operations in the field, such as foot or vehicle surveillance, undercover operations, search warrants and making arrests.
 Lastly, Investigators are often called upon to testify in court regarding their investigations and findings.